Aspire - our plans to tackle social inequality

-The photo shows Prince Edward with Councillor Iseult Roche when he popped in to watch rehearsals for Westborough Tales while on a visit to the Yvonne Arnaud.
+The photo shows Prince Edward with Councillor Iseult Roche.
+The prince came to watch rehearsals for Westborough Tales while on a visit to the Yvonne Arnaud Theatre.

 Hearts for the Arts award

-Councillor Iseult Roche says "Community is about so much more than who you happen to live next door to... and far more about a sense belonging and understanding of local needs and what we can all do to make things better.
-We are delighted Project Aspire has been recognised and considered for such a prestigious award."
+Councillor Iseult Roche says "Community is about so much more than who you happen to live next door to... and far more about a sense of belonging and understanding local needs and what we can do to make things better.
+We are delighted Aspire has been recognised and considered for such a prestigious award."

-The Project Aspire Community Grants Scheme offers funding for community projects and initiatives that benefit local residents.
+The Aspire Community Grants Scheme offers funding for community projects and initiatives that benefit local residents.

 The Guildford Family Support Team Programme brings together a range of professionals to support vulnerable families.